John Antwi: Pyramids

 In April 2019, Misr El-Makasa reportedly rejected a Zamalek swap deal for Kasongo Kabongo.
 A month later on 30 July 2019, Antwi was acquired by Cairo side Pyramids on a 5-year deal for a US$1.5 million.
 He was set to earn $600,000 per season.
 On 6 September 2020, after scoring his side's lone goal in their away defeat 2–1 to El-Gouna SC set a milestone in Egyptian football by becoming the first foreign player to score a 100th goal with Egyptian clubs in all competitions.
 He helped the club to their first CAF Confederation Cup in 2019–20 CAF Confederation Cup which they lost to Moroccan side RS Berkane.

 International career

 Youth career

-Antwi was named as a member of the provisional team for the 2013 FIFA U-20 Youth Championships.
+Antwi was named as a member of the provisional team for the 2013 FIFA U-20 World Cup in Turkey.